akuker/adbuino/QuokkADB.md

 ## QuokkADB LED blink meanings
  - On boot - one blink
+ - On second core and USB host driver loaded - one blink
  - On keyboard mount (connected to usb) - two blinks
  - On mouse mount (connected to usb)- three blinks
  - On device unmount (disconnected to usb) - one blink